BunnyHAWPer/swapify/API_DOCS.md

 models) as the primary provider, with **Google Gemini** as an optional automatic failover — so a rate-limited free tier still returns a genuine AI answer.

-It is built to answer four kinds of questions:
+It is built to answer five kinds of questions:
 1. **Product ingredients and their risks** — e.g. *"What ingredients here are risky and why?"* (uses the product's flagged ingredients and risk levels).
 2. **Health scores and why** — e.g. *"Why did this get such a low score?"* The